cllckn/software-testing/module5/README.md

 });

-// ------------------------ Start server (only when not in test mode) ------------------------ const PORT = process.env.PORT || 3000;
+// ------------------------ Start server (only when not in test mode) ------------------------
+// If NODE_ENV is set to "test", the server does not start separately.Instead, Supertest
+// handles requests internally, preventing conflicts and unnecessary resource consumption. const PORT = process.env.PORT || 3000;
 if (process.env.NODE_ENV !== "test") {
   app.listen(PORT, () => console.log(`Server running on http://localhost:${PORT}`));